GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 # GSF Grafana Functions

 The Grafana interfaces defined in the Grid Solutions Framework allow for aggregation and operational functions on a per-series and per-set basis.
 The following defines the available functions that are available for a data source implementing the GSF Grafana interface, e.g., openHistorian.
+Note that any data source that implements the [GrafanaDataSourceBase](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Libraries/Adapters/GrafanaAdapters/GrafanaDataSourceBase.cs) class will automatically inherit this functionality.

 ## Group Operations